Open your terminal, and run the following command.

 Head to the Sites page in your Appwrite project, click on the Create site button, and select Connect a repository.

-Connect your GitHub account and select the repository you intend to deploy.
+Connect your GitHub account and select the repository you intend to deploy (or allow all repositories, for future ease).

-Install command: N/A (leave empty, unless you have installed any external packages)
+N/A(leave empty, unless you have installed any external packages) - Build command:

-Build command: N/A (leave empty, unless you have installed any external packages)
+N/A(leave empty, unless you have installed any external packages) - Output directory:

-Add any environment variables required by the site.
+- Add any environment variables required by the site.
+This is not necessary if you're deploying the starter app.

 Click on the Deploy button.